Thomas Leigh (Lord Mayor): Life

-Leigh was raised by Sir Rowland Hill, a City mercer and wool merchant, and later joined Sir Rowland's business, and circa 1535, he married his niece and heir, Alice Barker, daughter of John Barker and Elizabeth née Hill.
+Leigh was raised by Sir Rowland Hill, a City mercer and wool merchant, and later joined Sir Rowland's business, and before 1530, he married his maternal niece and heiress, Alice Barker, born in Wolverton, Buckinghamshire, in 1509, daughter of John Barker (Coleshurst, Market Drayton, Shropshire, ca. 1478-4 May 1572) and Elizabeth née Hill (Hodnet, Shropshire, 1479-1539).

-The following year he was appointed a Justice of the Peace for Shropshire.
+The following year of 1536 he was appointed a Justice of the Peace for Shropshire.

-Leigh, who served three times as Master of the Mercers' Company, also served as Sheriff of London (1555–56), and in 1558 became Lord Mayor of London.
+Leigh, who was a merchant of the Staple (a restrictive trade group dealing in wool) and served three times as Master of the Mercers' Company, also served as Alderman of London (1552-53) and Sheriff of London (1555–56), and in 1558 became Lord Mayor of London.

 He was also a merchant of the Staple and a member of the Merchant Adventurers' Company.

 In 1558, after the death of Mary I of England, Leigh led the coronation procession of Elizabeth I of England.

-In 1559, he was knighted by Queen Elizabeth.
+In 1558 or 1559, he was knighted by Queen Elizabeth.